xinyiqu14/J124_final_project/project.md

 ## Potential source list:
-1. Specialist:
+1. Specialist in Portugal: Patrício V. Langa is Professor of Sociology, Comparative Studies in Higher Education, Public Policy on Science and Innovation at the Faculty of Education of the Eduardo Mondlane University (UEM) in Mozambique.
+Position: Programme Coordinator of the Doctoral Programme in Higher Education Studies (DPHES).
+Location: Block A, Room E-14.
+Email: planga@uwc.ac.za.
+Tel: +27 (0)21 959 9360

-Tolani Britton, a scholar of higher education policy, has been promoted to associate professor with tenure at the Berkeley School of Education.
+2. Specialist in the US: Tolani Britton, a scholar of higher education policy, has been promoted to associate professor with tenure at the Berkeley School of Education.
 Email: tabritton@berkeley.edu.
 Address: Office 4113, 2121 Berkeley Way.
 Phone: (914) 216-1709.
 Berkeley, CA 94704

-2. People who may solve this issue:
-Dr. Miguel Cardona, Secretary of Education
-Phone number, (202) 456-1111

-3. Eunice Kwon, Director of Asian Pacific American Student Development at University of California, Berkeley.
+3. People who may solve this issue: Eunice Kwon, Director of Asian Pacific American Student Development at University of California, Berkeley.
 Email address is eunicekwon@berkeley.edu

 ## Additional sources required:
-1. The cross-time data on student academic outcomes.
-It can be accessed on the website of National Center for Education Statistics https://nces.ed.gov/programs/coe/indicator/coj/status-dropout-rates.
-This can enrich the analysis by providing an overall trend of dropout rates.
+1. Since the only individual-level data I can find is on Portuguese student body, I think it would better to leverage my analysis and compare it to the US student academic outcomes at a macro level.
+The cross-time data on US student academic outcomes can be accessed on the website of [National Center for Education Statistics](https://nces.ed.gov/programs/coe/indicator/coj/status-dropout-rates).
+This can enrich the analysis with a view of international comparison.
-2. The cross-time data on macroeconomic indicators.
-It can be accessed on the website of World Bank https://data.worldbank.org/indicator/NY.GDP.DEFL.KD.ZG?locations=US.
+2. The cross-time data on macroeconomic indicators on different countries can be accessed on the website of [World Bank](https://data.worldbank.org/indicator/NY.GDP.DEFL.KD.ZG?locations=US).
 This can enrich the analysis to a time-series level.